AMC (TV) Logo

 Meaning and History

-AMC Networks Inc currently owns the AMC cable channel.
-It is its namesake brand, which used to be called American Movie Classics.
-It replaced Montage to broadcast classic movies in North America.
+AMC Networks Inc. currently owns the AMC cable channel.
+It is its namesake brand, formerly known as American Movie Classics.
+It replaced Montage as the broadcaster of classic movies in North America.
 The program originally contained black-and-white films from the 1930s and 1950s and was free of commercials.
-This changed in 2002 to include contemporary shows, TV series, and blocks of commercials.
-After the change of content, the acronym “AMC” lost its original meaning – now, it is considered an independent name and is not deciphered in any way.
+This changed in 2002 to include contemporary shows, TV series, and commercial blocks.
+After the change in content, the acronym “AMC” lost its original meaning; now it is considered an independent name and is not deciphered.

-The network’s logos have changed as often as the eras of its history.
-Except for the first one, almost all of them had a similar structure: an inscription inside a quadrangle.
+The network’s logos have changed as often as its eras.
+Except for the first one, almost all had a similar structure: an inscription inside a quadrangle.

 1984 – 1989

-In 1984 Rainbow Programming Services added a new network to its portfolio, American Movie Classics.
-The logo featured this name: the designers wrote it in a column, using a font with a contrasting thickness of strokes.
+In 1984, Rainbow Programming Services added a new network to its portfolio, American Movie Classics.
+The logo featured this name: the designers set it in a column, using a font with contrasting stroke thickness.
 On each side of the second word were two five-pointed stars, from which three horizontal lines ran sideways.

 1989 – 1993